chili-epfl/qml-3dmouseinterface/README.md

 Running Samples
 ---------------

 The folder [samples/] contains a simple qml demo.
-By clicking on the objects, those change material properties.
+By clicking on the objects, the selection is shown in a text box.